dgreene1/react-accessible-treeview/README.md

 ```

 The array can also be generated from a nested object using the `flattenTree` helper (see the examples below).

+Data as a Map.
+When you need to use own unique non-sequential ids you should generate data as Map structure.
+The Map can be generated from a nested object using the `flattenTreeMap` helper (see the `DataTypes` example).

 <br/> <br/>